bpcreech/http-eval/README.md

 ## Security stance

-A server which `eval`s arbitrary JavasSript is obviously a bit of a security concern!
+A server which `eval`s arbitrary JavasSript obviously raises security concerns!
 If constructed incorrectly, this would essentially be a vector for Remote Code Execution (RCE) attack.

 `http-eval` _attempts to_ guarantee that only the current local Unix user, and